karankkumar123456/Data-Analysis-Dashboard/README.md

-#E-Commerce Sales Report Dashboard (Power BI)
+# E-Commerce Sales Report Dashboard (Power BI)

+## Objective
-##    The objective of this project is to design an interactive Power BI dashboard that provides insights into e-commerce sales performance.
+The objective of this project is to design an interactive Power BI dashboard that provides insights into e-commerce sales performance.
 It helps business stakeholders analyze revenue, profit, customer behavior, product performance, and regional sales trends to make data-driven decisions.

 ## DataSet Used